wkhere/stackless/Doc/reference/simple_stmts.rst

 * If the target list is a single target: The object is assigned to that target.

-* If the target list is a comma-separated list of targets: The object must be a sequence with the same number of items as there are targets in the target list, and the items are assigned, from left to right, to the corresponding targets.
+* If the target list is a comma-separated list of targets: The object must be an iterable with the same number of items as there are targets in the target list, and the items are assigned, from left to right, to the corresponding targets.
   (This rule is relaxed as of Python 1.5; in earlier versions, the object had to be a tuple.
 Since strings are sequences, an assignment like ``a, b = "xy"`` is